PardeepChahar/Jenkins-Notes/index.md

 ![image](https://user-images.githubusercontent.com/75135128/122685342-574b2780-d228-11eb-844c-63af79280e46.png)

-Console output that shows user who trigger this build (here is github) and the system on which job is building
+Console output that shows user who trigger this build (here is github) and the system on which job is building is in progress

 ![image](https://user-images.githubusercontent.com/75135128/122685375-8feb0100-d228-11eb-9e17-0e0b8a05e8e5.png)

 Final output of the build

 ![image](https://user-images.githubusercontent.com/75135128/122685468-29b2ae00-d229-11eb-8b61-97de124c840e.png)

+After completion of job docker container automatically stopped

+Using this setup you can dynamically launch conatiners and deploy your app on the top of these containers.

+                    ***